maurer2/typescript-improvements-slides/slides/chapters/modeling-types.md

 ---

 Pick and Omit can also be used when changing the type of certain fields, by removing the fields first and then adding them again with a different, e.g. narrower type.
-This comes in handy when working with JSON files.
+This comes in handy when dealing with incoming data that needs to be adapted to the types of an application etc.

 ```ts
 import currency from 'currency.js';